 Yes, students will reside in a triple occupancy room of three people total.
 Room assignments are made at check-in and cannot be requested prior to arrival.

-Unfortunately, no. We are unable to provide housing options for students in commuter-only Summer Institutes.
+Unfortunately, no. UCLA Summer Sessions does not provide any housing options for students enrolled in Commuter-Only Summer Institutes.

 College/Professional Summer Institutes Housing